-A year after the first exhibition, the GGG group presents a new exhibition titled “Between Sky and Earth”.
+A year after the first exhibition, the Grenn Gallery presents a new exhibition titled “Between Sky and Earth”.
 The name is common and trivial, but expresses a truth about the exhibition: its location in the open fields of Arsuf Kedem, and the artists’ position in the world of Israeli art.

 Among the dozens of creations spread in the field, one can find "The New Broom" by Daniel Manheim, sweeping the sky and expressing the wish for spiritual correction, "The Seeds" by Ada Moran Reiss forming "spheres” in galactic space, and the red Bush titled "The Burning Bush" by Gila Croker, representing the famous biblical bush.